Friday 14.8.2020 460km Total: 460km 6h 9m Total: 6h 9m

 I guess I'm getting old as I've already packed and get bored with waiting just for waiting's sake and ride off at 10 and ride the speed limit to the point it's almost embarrassing.

 I've hardly ridden the bike at all this year so it was an almost euphoric feeling to get in the saddle and ride off.

 I chew away at the miles and I have lunch in a small village called Vrigstad.
 The weather is glorious with 24-26°C so I stop often just to hydrate.

 It was for the best that I left earlier than planned as I arrive in Karlskrona just an hour before final check-in on the ferry and that margin got to good use as I've never been so unlucky with picking a cue in my entire life.

-The traffic is flowing nicely until a white van with a mini-excavator in tow and blocks the check-in.
+The traffic is flowing nicely until a white van with a mini-excavator in tow blocks the check-in.

 But the age a miracles are not over, finally the god damn van reverses out of the cue and traffic starts moving again so in a flash I'm back there.

-One, I repeat one god damn vehicle gets through and then a brown minivan blocks it all up again.
+One, I repeat one damn vehicle gets through and then a brown minivan blocks it all up again.

 After another ten minutes a Pole in the other cue to which I am eternally grateful signals that I should break in front of him.

 I was there with an hours margin and finally check in with less than ten minutes to spare.